ie3-institute/simona/docs/readthedocs/models/transformer_model.md

 ### Three winding transformer
 This page describes the simulative treatment of three winding transformers.
 For mathematical treatment refer to this page.

+#### Attributes, Units and Remarks

+Attributes and Units are defined at {doc}`PowerSystemDataModel - Three Winding Transformer Model <psdm:models/input/participant/transformer3w>` please have a look.

 Equivalent circuit of the three winding transformer